thosgood/this-weeks-finds/markdown/101-151/week105.md

-projective plane, your Klein bottle, variations on these with extra handles, and some more related things if you allow your manifold to go on forever, like the plane, or the plane with a bunch of handles added (possibly infinitely many!), and so on\....
+projective plane, your Klein bottle, variations on these with extra handles, and some more related things if you allow your manifold to go on forever, like the plane, or the plane with a bunch of handles added (possibly infinitely many!), and so on....
 You can classify all these things.
 3-dimensional manifolds are a lot more complicated: nobody knows how to classify them.
 4-dimensional manifolds are a *lot* more
 complicated: you can *prove* that it's *impossible* to classify them -